Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Positive Mindset: Maintaining a positive attitude will help you overcome any obstacles and focus on the stunning surroundings and rewarding experience rather than the difficulties.

 The Everest Base Camp trek is moderately difficult and requires good physical fitness and preparation.
 You will trek for 12–14 days, covering approximately 130 kilometers (80 miles) through challenging terrains, including steep ascents, descents, and rocky trails.
-The altitude adds to the difficulty, as you will reach heights of 5,364 meters at the base camp and 5,555 meters at Kala Patthar, where the air is thin, and oxygen levels are lower.
+The altitude adds to the difficulty, as you will reach heights of 5,364 m at the base camp and 5,545 m at Kala Patthar, where the air is thin, and oxygen levels are lower.
 Proper acclimatization and a slow, steady pace are essential to minimize the risk of altitude sickness.

 The trail takes you through remote locations with minimal access to medical facilities.
 The journey to base camp is not only about physical endurance but also about adapting to the harsh and unpredictable weather, which can change quickly, especially in higher elevations.
 Accommodations and amenities are basic, and tea houses along the route may have limited resources, especially in the higher regions.
 Food options are mostly simple, with staples like dal bhat, noodles, and potatoes.